lordgape/GCP/README.md

 # GCP
+This project contains the following google cloud challenge for the year 2020.

-Google cloud platform completed lab
+- Google cloud platform completed lab
+- Transalated labs from Console instructions to 100% command line instructions.

 ### GCP Fundamentals: Getting Started with Cloud Marketplace